 In addition, an externship is an excellent opportunity to network with others in the medical assistant profession.
 By participating in externships, many prospective medical assistants make meaningful connections that help lead them towards job opportunities in the future.

 Many medical assistant training programs include an externship component as part of their curriculum.
-For example, Stepful’s 4-Month Online Medical Assistant Training Program includes an in-person externship to help you get real-life experience.
+For example, Stepful’s 4-Month Online Medical Assistant Training Program includes support in finding an in-person externship to help you get real-life experience.

 There are other ways to find an externship if you choose not to complete a training program.
 Some of these ways include contacting local clinics and checking job sites such as Indeed or Glassdoor.